mirkodilucia/search-engine/README.md

 The project was developed by Chianese Andrea and Di Lucia Mirko, in pair programming.

-The final branch containing the last, refactored version of the project is the "reactor-project", this is the branch containing the final project to be considered.

 For further details see the documentation [here](./documentation/Project_documentation.pdf)

 ### Project architecture